Enterprise Management Incentives – A Complete Guide to EMI

 Exercising Of Share Options

-Employees must exercise their stock options within 10 years of the date they were granted, though employers may establish shorter deadlines.
+Employees must exercise their stock options within 15 years of the grant date, though employers may establish shorter deadlines.
 To maintain the scheme’s tax benefits, please exercise share options within the allotted time frame.

 Taxation Of Share Options

-The difference between the market value of the shares at the time of exercise and the amount paid for the shares will be liable to income tax and National Insurance contributions for employees who exercise their share options. (if any).
+The difference between the market value of the shares at the time of exercise and the amount paid for the shares will be liable to income tax and National Insurance contributions for employees who exercise their share options below the market value.
 Capital gains tax may also be due on any increase in the value of the shares between the date of exercise and the date of sale.

 Record Keeping